-GENERAL
+1. GENERAL

-Banesco USA and subsidiaries (collectively the "Bank"), a state-chartered bank, incorporated in the State of Florida.
-The Bank operates in South Florida and Puerto Rico, having 5 offices in operation at December 31, 2021 and 6 offices in operation at December 31, 2020.
-The Bank is a member of the Federal Deposit Insurance Corporation ("FDIC"), is supervised and regulated by the Office of the Financial Regulation of the State of Florida and by the FDIC.
+Banesco USA and subsidiaries (collectively the "Bank") is a state-chartered bank, incorporated in the State of Florida.
+The Bank operates in South Florida and Puerto Rico, having 6 offices in operation at December 31, 2022 and December 31, 2021.
+The Bank is a member of the Federal Deposit Insurance Corporation ("FDIC"), and is supervised and regulated by the Office of the Financial Regulation of the State of Florida and by the FDIC.

-As of December 31, 2021, the Bank owns 100% of Banesco Estate Holdings, LLC, Brickell Global Markets, Inc. ("BGM"), Brickell Global Advisors ("BGA") and Brickell Global Insurance, Inc. ("BGI"), all Florida corporations.
-In 2020, BGM, BGA and BGI ceased operations and Tagide Properties, Inc ("Tagide") was closed.
+As of December 31, 2022, the Bank owns 100% of Banesco Estate Holdings, LLC, Brickell Global Markets, Inc. ("BGM"), Brickell Global Advisors ("BGA") and Brickell Global Insurance, Inc. ("BGI"), all Florida corporations.